-Based on this, we will identify elements for the heat map, such as sectors with a high and low informality levels, and worker groups engaged in the informal activity.
-In the following step, based on those preliminary findings and the economic modelling results identifying sectors likely to be affected by the future FTA / IPA, we will seek to determine what kind of jobs and enterprises (formal or informal) may be created or abandoned in the affected sectors as a result of changes brought about by the two agreements.
+sectors likely to be affected by the future FTA / IPA, we will seek to determine what kind of jobs and enterprises (formal or informal) may be created or abandoned in the affected sectors as a result of changes brought about by the two agreements.
 To ensure robustness of our findings, we will conduct a more detailed analysis of a few chosen sectors (affected by the FTA and IPA) to better understand their circumstances regarding informality levels and the influencing factors.
-In this part, we will also refer to the existing studies analysing impacts of trade liberalisation (including tariff reductions) for the informal economy and jobs in India (e.g., Jansen et al, 2011) to support our conclusions.
+In this part, we will also refer to the existing studies analysing impacts of trade liberalisation (including tariff reductions) for the informal economy and jobs in India to support our conclusions.
 As in other sections, desk research will be complemented by stakeholder engagement and the analysis will be completed by recommendations.